3 Tips To Protect Yourself From Tax Return Fraud

 Never give out your full SSN unless you absolutely have to.
 There are certain situations where you are legally required to give it out, but if it’s not the government asking you are entitled to provide alternative means of identification.
 Shred any documents containing your SSN and never give it out on the phone or via email (the last 4 digits are fine).
 It should be noted that the IRS will only ever initiate contact with you through the mail; any other communication pretending to be the IRS through other media is most likely fraudulent.

-Alliance for Affordable Services members have unlimited access to CPA advice on tax questions and concerns.
+Alliance Direct Benefits members have unlimited access to CPA advice on tax questions and concerns.
 For more info, see the benefits list here.